 I've always wondered why the Asian ramen tradition of serving soup with a soft-poached egg never really caught on with American-style soups.
 Turns out there is no reason for this!

 A soft-boiled egg perched on the edge of your soup is a beautiful thing and adds a welcome richness to this quick chicken noodle soup.
 The kids can have one too, of course, but mine wanted nothing to do with it.

 This recipe is an easy win, as I said.
 My kids ate it up, although in different ways.
-My almost four-year old ate it like an actual bowl of soup: everything in one bowl.
+My almost 4-year-old ate it like an actual bowl of soup: everything in one bowl.
 He slurped the broth and scooped out the goodies.
 Bingo.
 Winner.
 High fives all around.

 For the soup:

 1 cup white onion, diced (1 medium onion)

 Kosher salt and freshly ground black pepper, to taste

 4 cups chicken stock, homemade or store bought